-Debt Relief and Financial Responsibility
+Debt Relief And Financial Responsibility

-A little more debt won’t hurt, will it?
-That’s how it begins.
 You make small purchases on your credit card, and before you know it, you are tens of thousands of dollars in debt.

 Debt has long been a problem for most Americans, but the unprecedented difficulties of the past few years – COVID-19, spiraling gas prices, soaring inflation – have spread misery to many more.